-- 1 Insert one end of a D8W modular cord into the SMDR jack on the primary processor module. - 2 Plug the other end into an AT&T 355A adapter, then plug the 355A adapter into the RS-232C serial port on the printer.
+- Insert one end of a D8W modular cord into the SMDR jack on the primary processor module. - 2 Plug the other end into a 355A adapter, then plug the adapter into the printer's RS-232C serial port.

 Connecting MLS-CA24 Intercom Autodialers